xavidop/alexa-proactive-event-sender/README.md

 This project aims at simplifying sending proactive events to a skill from an external java process.

 This code performs the following operations:
 1. Obtains an authentication token from Alexa by using the skill's ```client_id``` and ```client_secret```.
-You can obtain these in the Build Tab - Permissions section of your skill in the Alexa developer console (if they are not visible try enabling a permission such as reminder and then disable it).
+You can obtain these in the Build Tab - Permissions section of your skill in the Alexa developer console.
-2. Uses the authentication token obtained in the previous step to *multicast* notifications to those users of the skill that granted permissions to notifications in the Alexa app.
+2. Uses the authentication token obtained in the previous step to *broadcast* notifications to those users of the skill that granted permissions to notifications in the Alexa app.
 Sends events following the [```AMAZON.MessageAlert.Activated```](https://developer.amazon.com/docs/smapi/schemas-for-proactive-events.html#message-alert) schema.

 ### Adding proactive events to your skill